fossxo/fossxo-gdd/source/technical-design/states.rst

 Main Menu State
 ===============
 The main menu state allows uses to navigate to the other states.
 Responsibilities include:

 *   Show the :ref:`ref-ui-main-menu` widgets.
-*   Navigate to the :ref:`ref-single-player-menu-state`.
+*   Navigate to the single-player menu state.
-*   Launch the :ref:`ref-game-state` with the multiplayer game flag.
+*   Launch the game state with the multiplayer game flag.
-*   Navigate to the :ref:`ref-options-menu-state`.
+*   Navigate to the options menu state.
-*   Navigate to the :ref:`ref-credits-menu-state`.
+*   Navigate to the credits menu state.
 *   Open the game's user manual in an external browser.
-*   Go to the Quit state to exit the game.
+*   Go to the quit state to exit the game.

 .. _ref-single-player-menu-state: